zoharbabin/kaltura-discord/memory-bank/discord-activity/discord-activity-implementation-status.md

    - These need to be replaced with real API calls before production deployment

 2. **Error Handling**
-   - Basic error handling is in place, but needs to be enhanced with more detailed information
+   - Improved error handling for Discord SDK event subscriptions with better scope documentation
+   - Enhanced Kaltura player error handling for manifest parsing issues
+   - Added custom error handler for manifest parsing errors
-   - Need to implement proper recovery mechanisms for various failure scenarios
+   - Still need to implement more comprehensive recovery mechanisms for various failure scenarios

 3. **Testing Coverage**
    - Limited testing has been done on mobile clients